Mandatory evaluation criteria for industrial relations management (Attachment 2 Instruction 3.7)

 When the Fair Jobs Code applies, demonstration that:

-5. a subcontractor proposed for a subcontract valued at $10 million or more (exclusive of GST) under a contract valued at $20 million or more (exclusive of GST) holds a Fair Jobs Code Pre-Assessment Certificate, unless sections 4.3 or 4.4 of the Fair Jobs Code apply.
+5. a subcontractor proposed for a subcontract valued at $1 million or more (exclusive of GST) holds a Fair Jobs Code Pre-Assessment Certificate, unless sections 4.3 or 4.4 of the Fair Jobs Code apply.

 6. the supplier of Works has submitted to the satisfaction of the Agency a Fair Jobs Code Plan Addendum when the value of the Works is $20 million or more (exclusive of GST).
 The Fair Jobs Code Plan Addendum is required in addition to any other industrial relations management plan or occupational health and safety management plan as may be required by this Tender.
 The supplier of Works must submit a Fair Jobs Code Plan Addendum using the template issued by the Fair Jobs Code Unit available on the Buying for Victoria website.